lewagon/dotfiles/04-Front-End/02-Bootstrap/02-Advanced-Bootstrap-grid/README.md

 }
 ```

-With these two techniques, you can put as much padding, border, margin as you want and you will never crash the grid, since **you don't touch directly at grid components** (`container/row/col`).
+With these two techniques, you can put as much padding, border, margin as you want without crashing the grid.
+Indeed, you don't touch directly at grid components** (`container/row/col`) but you only design divs wrapping the grid or injected into the grid.

 ### Your turn